 An easy, one-bowl recipe for fluffy, homemade sourdough pancakes using leftover sourdough starter discard.
 The batter can be made overnight or on the same day- it takes less than 10 minutes to do!

-When writing Artisan Sourdough Made Simple, the the most interesting chapter to research was sourdough discard recipes.
-I was inspired to “sourdough-ize” everything including sourdough pancakes!
-Because honestly, what’s better than a warm stack of fluffy pancakes (or waffles and sourdough crêpes!) drenched in sweet maple syrup and fresh mixed berries?
-It’s quintessential weekend breakfast.
+When writing Artisan Sourdough Made Simple, the most interesting chapter to research was sourdough discard recipes.
+I wanted to sourdough-ize everything from bread, to sourdough pancakes, even waffles and crêpes.
+Because what’s better than a stack of warm, fluffy pancakes drenched in maple syrup and fresh berries?!
+It’s the quintessential weekend breakfast.

 And I’ll tell you something, when pancakes are made with sourdough discard they become uniquely different than regular pancakes: they’re extra fluffy, super flavorful and easier to digest (the butter-fried edges get me every time).
 Best sourdough pancake recipe ever?
 You be the judge.